...

 The goal of neurological rehab is to help the patient return to the highest level of function and independence possible while improving their overall quality of life.

-Neurorehabilitation programs include:
+Neurorehabilitation programmes include:

 • Help with activities of daily living, such as eating, dressing, bathing, handwriting, cooking, and basic housekeeping